ScanMountGoat/Smush-Material-Research/Textures.md

 Cubemap for PBR specular stage lighting.
 Usually only 64x64.
 Often uses the default texture
 #replace_cubemap.

-# Gao Bake Maps
+# Ambient Occlusion Maps
 Baked ambient occlusion used for stage models.
 The default_White texture is often used, which has no effect.
-These maps use the bake UV coordinates.
+The maps can also store colored lighting information.
+These maps use the bake1 UVs.

 # Bake Lit Maps
 Stores baked ambient lighting and shadows for stages.
-Like Gao maps, these maps use the bake UV coordinates.
+Like Gao maps, these maps use the bake1 UVs.
 # Projection Light Maps
 TODO: Used for some stages.
 The texture uses some form of projection instead of UVs.